Patricia Battin: Career

 In 1964, Battin began her career in library services as an intern at the Binghamton University.
 While continuing her work at Binghamton, she attended classes at Syracuse University and, in 1967, earned an M.S. in library science.
-With her library degree, Battin was promoted from library trainee to assistant librarian and, from 1967–1974, she continued to move through the ranks at Binghamton, holding the titles assistant librarian for cataloging and assistant director for reader services.
+With her library degree, Battin was promoted from library trainee to assistant librarian and, from 1967 to 1974, she continued to move through the ranks at Binghamton, holding the titles assistant librarian for cataloging and assistant director for reader services.

 Battin then went on to Columbia University where she was Director of Library Services from 1974 to 1978.
 In 1978, she took on the additional role of Vice President for Information Services, making her one of the first librarians with the dual responsibility of library administration and technology services.
 While still at Columbia in 1982, Battin was interim president of the Research Libraries Group.
 She left Columbia University in 1987 to become the first president of the Commission on Preservation and Access (CPA).

 Battin directed the CPA in its comprehensive efforts to battle the acid paper problem.
 She was instrumental in organizing a national campaign for the use of alkaline paper in publishing companies.
 In 1988, on behalf of the Association of Research Libraries, the Commission on Preservation and Access and the National Humanities Alliance, Battin testified before the U.S. House of Representatives' Subcommittee on Interior and Related Agencies (Committee on Appropriations) to propose a collaborative approach to preserving the nation's brittle books and to ask for an increase in federal funding for preservation microfilming.
 Her testimony led to an increased appropriation of $8 million and the "twenty-year brittle books preservation plan to microfilm three million endangered volumes, via the National Endowment for the Humanities Brittle Books Program.
 For her work with the CPA, Battin was named ACRL/Baker & Taylor Academic or Research Librarian of the Year in 1990.

 In 1994, Battin retired from the CPA and accepted a position at Emory University, where she became the planning director for the three-year Virtual Library Project.
 The National Digital Library Federation was formed in 1995, and Battin was appointed as coordinator for six months.
 The same year, Battin submitted a written statement on the FY-1996 Appropriation for the National Endowment for the Humanities to the U.S. House of Representatives' Subcommittee on Interior and Related Agencies (Committee on Appropriations) celebrating the successes of NEH's preservation activities and asking Congress to continue funding this work.